Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Abstract

 \section{Abstract}

-This paper develops a novel sensitivity analysis framework for the perturbed utility route choice (PURC) model and the accompanying stochastic traffic equilibrium model.
-We provide general results that determine the marginal change in link flows following a marginal change in link costs across the network in the cases of flow-independent and flow-dependent link costs.
-We derive analytical sensitivity expressions for the Jacobian of the individual optimal PURC flow and equilibrium link flows with respect to link cost parameters under mild differentiability assumptions.
-Numerical examples illustrate the robustness of our method, demonstrating its use for estimating equilibrium link flows after link cost shifts, identifying critical design parameters, and quantifying uncertainty in performance predictions.
+\textbf This paper develops a sensitivity analysis framework for the perturbed utility route choice (PURC) model and the accompanying stochastic traffic equilibrium model.
+We derive analytical sensitivity expressions for the Jacobian of the individual optimal PURC flow and equilibrium link flows with respect to link cost parameters under general assumptions.
+This allows us to determine the marginal change in link flows following a marginal change in link costs across the network.
+We show how to implement these results while exploiting the sparsity generated by the PURC model.
+Numerical examples illustrate the use of our method for estimating equilibrium link flows after link cost shifts, identifying critical design parameters, and quantifying uncertainty in performance predictions.
+Finally, we demonstrate the method in a large-scale example.
 The findings have implications for network design, pricing strategies, and policy analysis in transportation planning and economics, providing a bridge between theoretical models and real-world applications.

 \textbf{Keywords:} Sensitivity analysis; perturbed utility; route choice; stochastic traffic equilibrium